gianfranco-s/resto-billing/README.md

-This repo is forked from https://github.com/guillermo-k/App_restaurant
+This repo is loosely forked from https://github.com/guillermo-k/App_restaurant

 ## Run the project
 ```